rbuzatto/book-meeting/README.md

 # Book Meeting

-This project replicates Calendlar app, which allows users to book meetings with a given host.
+This project replicates Calendlar app, which allows a host to share a booking calendar where guests can schedule a slot with that host.

 ## Bootstrap project